cmharlow/lc-reconcile/README.md

+# Library of Congress OpenRefine Reconciliation Service Endpoint

 ## About

+*I stopped using OpenRefine regularly about 4-5 years ago, and I left library technology almost 1 year ago, but I still regularly get emails and issues on these OpenRefine Repositories.
+So I'm attempting to clean them up for y'all, but no promises on fast repairs or responses.*

-An OpenRefine reconciliation service for the Library of Congress Subject Headings and the Library of Congress Name Authority File available via [id.loc.gov](http://id.loc.gov).
+An OpenRefine reconciliation service for the Library of Congress Subject Headings (LCSH) and the Library of Congress Name Authority File (LCNAF) available via [id.loc.gov](http://id.loc.gov).

-**Tested with, working on python 2.7.10, 3.4.3.
-It works, but expect bugs.
-I needed for a particular project, the need is passed, but want to get this cleaned up for others to easily use.
-Please add issues or comments as able.**

 See **Special Notes**, below, to explain the use of the various [id.loc.gov](http://id.loc.gov) data APIs in this service.

-See the [OpenRefine Standard Reconciliation Service API documentation (admittedly out of date)](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API) and [my own presentation notes on building an OpenRefine Reconciliation Service (admittedly, from POV of a non-developer)](https://github.com/cmh2166/c4lMDCpres)to gather some understanding about what this OpenRefine Reconciliation Service attempts to do.
+See the [OpenRefine Standard Reconciliation Service API documentation](https://reconciliation-api.github.io/specs/0.1/) and [my now very old presentation notes on building an OpenRefine Reconciliation Service](https://github.com/cmh2166/c4lMDCpres)to gather some understanding about what this OpenRefine Reconciliation Service attempts to do.

-As ever, I'm writing this from the viewpoint of a metadataist who had a need to fill for work projects, not a developer with the ability or time to make something perfect.
-Improvements, corrections or suggestions are greatly welcomed.

 ## Hosted Version Instructions

-Hosted version at [https://lc-reconcile.herokuapp.com/](https://lc-reconcile.herokuapp.com/).
-This works, but easily gets overloaded.
-For big recon jobs, its recommended to download this repo and run locally.
-See the **Run Locally** section below.

-**Second hosted version available for testing: [http://lc-reconcile.cmh2166.webfactional.com/](http://lc-reconcile.cmh2166.webfactional.com/).
-Please try it out and report back to Christina - @cm_harlow, cmharlow at gmail dot com.
-Consider this second URL the hosted version for now; the heroku hosted version, above, will be removed in the near future.**
+Hosted version at ... somewhere to be determined.

 To run the hosted version:

-1. Start OpenRefine (**LODRefine is NOT required, though it also works for this).
+1. Start OpenRefine.
 2. Find column you want to reconcile.
 3. Go to Reconcile > Start reconciling...
 4. Click on 'Add standard service button' in bottom left corner of reconciliation dialog box that appears.
-5. Enter the service's URL: enter the above URL - http://lc-reconcile.cmh2166.webfactional.com/
+5. Enter the service's URL: enter the above URL - TBD
 6. Click Add Service.
 7. /LoC searches LCNAF and LCSH, other options just search the one chosen.
 8. Click 'start reconciling'.